anthonyyguo/AI-Balatro/README.md

 # AI-Balatro
-A project that aims to combine image recognition and an LLM to play the game Balatro
+A project that aims to combine image recognition and an LLM to play Balatro